walterhiggins/WMPJS/book-outline.md

 Javascript creates a new variable called `healthMessage`, then joins together the 3 values `'You have '` (which is text) , `hearts` (which is a number) and `' health remaining'` (more text) and constructs a new value `'You have 10 health remaining'` and assigns it to the `healthMessage` variable.

 In javascript, text is also called 'Strings'.
-A String is the word Programmers use when talking about text.
+In Minecraft a *String* is the material Spiders sometimes drop when slain.
+A String is also the word Programmers use when talking about text.
 Here are some examples of Strings (text) in javascript:

 * `js "Hello"`